roshanis/10kings/chapter2_alauddin_khilji_final.md

 The final assault on Chittor's main breach was a meat grinder in stone.
 Thirty feet wide, choked with shattered masonry and the bodies of men from both sides, it stank of old blood baked into rock and fresh blood steaming in the heat.
 Broken shields lay half-buried in the rubble, Rajput round bucklers of hide and iron studding mixed with our own kite shields splintered by khanda blows.

 The Rajputs who held that gap had sworn to die there.
-You could see it in the way they fought, two-handed swords rising and falling in great arcs, heavy spears braced against toppled stones, arrows loosed point-blank into faces at arm's length.
+You could see it in the way they fought, khandas rising and falling in great arcs, the straight double-edged blades of Rajputana catching the light as they cleaved through our ranks, heavy bhala spears braced against toppled stones, arrows loosed point-blank into faces at arm's length.
 Our first three assault waves went in over the same carpet of bodies and came back in pieces, men stumbling out with mail hacked open and quilted armor soaked through.

 Then Alauddin himself rode to the front of the fourth wave.